twonkykong/first-ever-vracc/README.md

 # first-ever-vracc

-This is the first ever attempt to make vracc
+This is the first ever attempt to make vracc (summer 2020)